 More than a hundred LCD screens have been reproduced, in most cases with pixel-precision.
 Their functionalities have been reverse engineered and implemented from scratch.
 The application is congruent with the main functional specifications of the original:

-Additionally the MPC2000XL’s native file formats have been reverse engineered, allowing exchange of SND, PGM, APS, MCP2000XL MID and ALL files.
+Additionally the MPC2000XL’s native file formats have been reverse engineered, allowing exchange of SND, PGM, APS, MPC2000XL MID and ALL files.
 If you have a real MPC2000XL, you can load and modify its projects in VMPC2000XL and vice versa.
+This functionality can be combined with VMPC2000XL’s direct-to-disk recording to solve the common problem of multi-tracking or “tracking out” to a DAW – a common operation when working toward a final mixdown of a hiphop beat.
+Instead of hooking up your hardware MPC2000XL to an audio interface, you can now load your projects into VMPC2000XL and bounce them to up to 5 individual stereo WAV files in a matter of seconds.

 At the time of writing, the latest version of VMPC2000XL is 0.4.
 The project is still in a phase of taking shape and fixing crucial bugs, though much progress has been made in the past year.